-We estimate the net proceeds to us from the sale of our common stock in this offering will be approximately \$12.2 million, or \$14.0 million if the underwriter fully exercises its over-allotment option, based on the public offering price of \$5.25 per share, after deducting underwriting discounts and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from the sale of shares of our common stock under this prospectus for general corporate purposes and our ongoing clinical trial and product development activities.
+We estimate the net proceeds to us from the sale of our common stock in this offering will be approximately \$, or \$ million if the underwriters fully exercise their over-allotment option, based on the public offering price of \$ per share, after deducting underwriting discounts and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from the sale of shares of our common stock under this prospectus for general corporate purposes and our ongoing clinical trials and product development activities.
 We will retain broad discretion over the use of the net proceeds from this offering.